Table of Contents

-The Global Matrix is a game system under heavy work during the Cyber Knights BETA.
+The Global Matrix is a game system under heavy work.
 At this time, you should use the Global Matrix as a way to locate and download paydata.
 Paydata from a Global Matrix host always belongs to the owner of the host.

 6. Is Cyber Knights RPG Elite available?